-We've curated a mobile safari Botswana experience in some of Africa's most iconic wilderness areas, the Okavango Delta and the Khwai Private Reserve.
-This scheduled eight-night safari departs Maun, Botswana on the 29th August 2022, and allows for a small group of individuals to explore pristine and wildlife rich areas by 4x4 safari vehicle and boat with your very own dedicated professional safari guide.
+We've curated several mobile safari Botswana experiences in some of Africa's most iconic wilderness areas, the Okavango Delta and the Khwai Private Reserve.
+These scheduled eight-night has a number of departures from Maun, Botswana, and allows for a small group of individuals to explore pristine and wildlife rich areas by 4x4 safari vehicle and boat with your very own dedicated professional safari guide.

 Your mobile safari will be led by a professional safari guide, who will be accompanied and supported by a team of staff who will set up, look after and take down camp, ensuring your hassle-free holiday and more time to explore.
 Meals are varied and often cooked on the fire by brilliant bush chefs, accompanied by fresh breads and cakes for dessert.